Dynamical generation of scalar mass in two Higgs doublet model under Yukawa interactions: Field Propagators

 \section{Field Propagators}

-Unlike the vertices in the model, the field propagators are rendered considerable freedom to have momentum dependence while conforming to the renormalization conditions.
-Scalar singlet field propagator has the highest freedom since it takes contributions from interactions with both Higgs field.
-However, such freedom may also allow contributions from numerical fluctuations of both Higgs propagators as well as other involved quantities in the model.
+Unlike the modelled vertices, the field propagators receive momentum dependent contributions due to Yukawa interactions while conforming to the renormalization conditions in the model \footnote{The vertex may depend upon the parameters (couplings and bare mass) at most, see equation \ref{vers:eq}.}.
+These contributions are relatively more diverse for scalar propagators as they receive contributions from both Higgs propagators due to the two interactions.
+However, it may also introduce numerical fluctuations induced by the two Higgs propagator DSEs as well as other involved quantities in the model.

-The SM Higgs propagators are given in figures \ref{fig:h1prs1}-\ref{fig:h1prs2}.
-An immediate observation is that cutoff effects are not significant throughout the explored parameter space, particularly for the cases with $\lambda_{1} < 1$.
+The cutoff effects are not significant in the SM Higgs propagators throughout the explored parameter space, see figures \ref{fig:h1prs1}-\ref{fig:h1prs2}, particularly for $\lambda_{1} < 1$.
 The deviations are mostly due to the multiplicative constant which is computed using the renormalization condition \ref{hcond:eq}.

-In the parameter space with $\lambda_{1}$ as low as $10^{-6}$, there is no significant dependence of the propagators.
-However, for higher couplings slight enhancement is observed.
-Considerable changes occur only at $\lambda_{1}=1.0$.
-The propagators are found to have similar qualitative behavior for all the renormalized masses of the second Higgs which indicates that the second Higgs field does not influence the SM propagators which could have been possible through the scalar propagators.
+In the parameter space with $\lambda_{1}$ as low as $10^{-6}$, the propagator is least sensitive.
+As the couplings are increased, slight enhancement is observed while considerable changes occur only at $\lambda_{1}=1.0$.
+The propagators are found to have similar qualitative behavior for all the renormalized masses of the second Higgs which indicates that the second Higgs field does not influence the SM propagators which could have been possible through the DSE of the scalar propagator.
 Overall, there is no significant changes in the SM Higgs propagators in the parameter space of the model.
-Hence, it is deduced that if there is any non-trivial structure in the phase space, it does not influence the SM Higgs propagators \cite{Maas:2013aia} and possibly the other field propagators since such effects can also translate to other quantities by the coupled DSEs.